seanxgao/Whisper_Minimal/README.md

 ## Output

 The program will:
-- Analyze audio quality using VAD (Voice Activity Detection)
+- Analyze audio quality using Energy-based VAD (Voice Activity Detection)
+- Apply 300ms mercy time to avoid cutting off speech
 - Skip API calls if insufficient speech is detected (saves costs)
 - Transcribe speech using OpenAI Whisper API
 - Reorganize text using GPT-4o-mini for better clarity and logic